What appears below is an excerpt from the MIT Personnel Policy Manual. This section pertains to the appointment and employment of foreign nationals.

 The spouse and children of O-1s are usually granted O-3 visa status.
 Regulations do not allow O-3s to work.
 It is possible for an individual in O-3 status to attend school.

 ISchO will help determine the appropriate visa and will assist the authorized departmental administrator, faculty sponsor, and prospective appointee with E-3 applications.
 ISchO is the only authorized petitioner to the U.S. Department of Labor and to USCIS for E-3 status based on MIT employment.
 Outside attorneys and agents are not authorized to do this work.
 E-3 status is available in two-year increments only.
 There are a limited number of E-3 visas available each year.
-An E-3 scholar sponsored by MIT and appointed at MIT must generally be paid by MIT.
-Funding from outside sources may be possible if such funding is accepted by MIT and is subsequently distributed through MIT payroll or an MIT fellowship and meets other criteria.
-In all cases, funding levels must meet Department of Labor prevailing wage guidelines.
+In all cases, funding levels must meet U.S. Department of Labor prevailing wage guidelines.

 An MIT appointment is only authorized once a scholar is admitted in E-3 status or USCIS has approved a change to E-3.
 If an individual is in E-3 status for employment elsewhere, that individual is authorized for MIT employment only if MIT files and obtains approval of an E-3 petition from USCIS; OR the individual leaves the US and reenters with a new employment letter from MIT, following DOL certification of an MIT Labor Condition Application.